mapbox/node-mapnik-bench/README.md

 - Node.js to talk to Mapnik (via node-mapnik c++ bindings)
 - Mapnik to request raster pixels for a given tile from the Mapnik "gdal.input" plugin (shared so)
-- Then "gdal.input" is linked to libgdal and uses the C++ API
+- The "gdal.input" is linked to libgdal and uses the GDAL C++ API
+- Oversampling ratio of 2x is used.
-- Once GDAL returns pixels for a given bbox request then Mapnik is used to scale the image down to 512x512 and encode as webp
+- Once GDAL returns pixels for a given bbox request then Mapnik is used to scale the image down (bilinear) to 512x512 and encode as webp

 ### Setup